jairzinhosantos/jairzinhosantos/README.md

 **`AI Engineer & Researcher | Solutions Architect`**

-A human passionate about technology, business, innovation and future.
-7+ years in business technology ecosystem.
+**A human passionate about technology, business, and the future.** <br>
-Currently, I serve as AI Engineer, while also engaging in AI research within a global community.
+With over 7 years in the business technology ecosystem, I currently serve as an AI Engineer and actively contribute to AI research within a global community.

-Actively researching areas such as LLMs, Generative AI, Reinforcement Learning, Computer Vision, Neural Networks, Quantum Computing and Computational Neuroscience.
+🔍 **Research Focus:** <br>

-I've just launched my Discord, a space dedicated to sharing the latest in AI and insights from my journey deep dive into AI.
+Exploring cutting-edge areas like LLMs, Generative AI, Reinforcement Learning, Computer Vision, Neural Networks, Quantum Computing, and Computational Neuroscience.

 <h2 align="left">
   Technology Background: